pudly/schmopera-hugo/content/articles/201718-at-the-met-are-conservative-seasons-the-way-to-go.md

 lastmod = "2017-02-20T14:14:00+00:00"
-preamble = "Images, clockwise rom top left: scenes from *Parsifal* (Ken Howard), *Madama Butterfly* (Marty Sohl), *The Exterminating Angel* (Monika Rittershaus), *Cendrillon* (Ken Howard), and Kathryn Lewek as the Queen of the Night in Mozart's *Die Zauberflote* (Ken Howard)." publishDate = "2017-02-18T09:35:00+00:00" short_description = "By far, the coolest thing on the Met's new season line-up is Thomas Adès' The Exterminating Angel, when the composer himself will conduct a cast that includes the likes of Audrey Luna, Alice Coote, and Iestyn Davies.
-The opera seems to be the token new work of the season, like Saariaho's L'amour de loin was in 2016." slug = "201718-at-the-met-are-conservative-seasons-the-way-to-go" title = "2017/18 at the Met: are conservative seasons the way to go?"
+preamble = "Images, clockwise rom top left: scenes from *Parsifal* (Ken Howard), *Madama Butterfly* (Marty Sohl), *The Exterminating Angel* (Monika Rittershaus), *Cendrillon* (Ken Howard), and Kathryn Lewek as the Queen of the Night in Mozart's *Die Zauberflote* (Ken Howard)." publishDate = "2017-02-18T09:35:00+00:00" short_description = "By far, the coolest thing on the Met&#039;s new season line-up is Thomas Adès&#039; The Exterminating Angel, when the composer himself will conduct a cast that includes the likes of Audrey Luna, Alice Coote, and Iestyn Davies.
+The opera seems to be the token new work of the season, like Saariaho&#039;s L&#039;amour de loin was in 2016." slug = "201718-at-the-met-are-conservative-seasons-the-way-to-go" title = "2017/18 at the Met: are conservative seasons the way to go?"
 +++